By Lee Ann Obringer

 What Will the Settlement Cover?

 A settlement ends the lawsuit.
 In doing that, it also lays out the different points that the plaintiff and the defendant have agreed on, such as how much money is going to paid by whom to whom, how/when/where that money will be paid, what actions will be either forced or prohibited, who is paying court costs, etc. It also will usually state that this case cannot be resurrected with a new lawsuit based on related issues.
-These things all would be specifically spelled out in the written document known as the dismissal with prejudice, notice of dismissal, or sometimes the stipulation for dismissal.
+These things all would be specifically spelled out in the written document known as the dismissal with prejudice, a notice of dismissal, or sometimes the stipulation for dismissal.
 Once this document is completed and signed, the defendant is “released” from the lawsuit.

 Regardless of the time issue, a jury trial may or may not be what you want.
 If your case involves any emotional issues, then, depending on which side of those issues you’re on, you may or may not want a jury to hear it.
-If your case will stand only on a legal technicality, then you probably don’t want a jury.
+If your case stands only on a legal technicality, then you probably don’t want a jury.
 You could just be seen as greedy and unfeeling.
-If your case could really go either way, then you stand the chance of a hung jury — meaning the trial is over but nothing is decided.
+If your case could really go either way, then you stand the chance of a hung jury — meaning the trial is over, but nothing is decided.
 Rely on your attorney’s experience with the courts to determine the best type of trial.

-- Prepare questions for witnesses
+- Prepare questions for witnesses.

 - Determine the most logical order to tell the story and present the evidence

-- Prepare the witnesses for cross examination (questions posed by the opposing attorney)
+- Prepare the witnesses for cross-examination (questions posed by the opposing attorney)

-- Prepare objections for evidence that should not be presented
+- Prepare objections for evidence that should not be presented.

 - Have visual aids and exhibits created

-- Write the opening statement
+- Write the opening statement.

 At the Trial…

 As most of us know from watching Law & Order or L.A.
 Law, the first thing that happens in the trial is the plaintiff’s attorney’s opening statement (if it is a jury trial), followed by the defendant’s attorney’s opening statement.
 The opening statement is like the preview for a movie.
-You’ll hear the highlights of the case and evidence that will be presented and get the gist of the story.
+You’ll hear the highlights of the case and evidence presented and get the gist of the story.